 My “baby-boomer” generation gets a lot of noise from those who are following us, but I say, thank heaven I’m a boomer at a time when all these great products are getting invented for us (because we’re such a big market).
 I don’t even want to think about what a pain it must have been before “adult undergarments” were invented.

 Women (and men) my age are living longer and better lives even as our bodies age.
 Radical self-love reminds us that the real issues today regarding aging are about housing, nutrition, health care and elder care, both here in the US and globally.
 For me, the path to radical self-love is about keeping things in perspective; seeking support for my own struggles as I adapt to new circumstances while always remembering the world is a lot bigger than my own backyard.

-Things my aging body teaches about renewing radical self-love:
+Here are four things my aging body teaches me about the importance of renewing my radical self-love.

 Learning to adapt and accept new limitations beyond our control requires a learning curve.
 Renewing our commitment to radical self-love gives us the tools and helps us tap into the power that comes with the affirmations of radical self-love.

-2. Aging reminds us again how radical self-love is about learning to understand the relationship of how we see ourselves in the context of how our culture teaches us to see ourselves.
+2. Aging reminds us how radical self-love is about learning to understand the relationship between how we see ourselves and how our culture teaches us to see ourselves.

-When we were younger radical self-love helped us understand how warped those images are.
-As we age, we see how the cultural pressure continues to age in a certain way; class, race and income disparities are even more clearly delineated in the cultural ideal of “senior living.”
+When we were younger, radical self-love helped us understand how warped those images are.
+As we age, we see how the cultural pressure continues for us to age in a certain way.
+Class, race, and income disparities are even more clearly delineated in the cultural ideal of “senior living.”